Muhammad-Mohsen/vsc-minimalist-git/README.md

 - Fixed a bug where the 'welcome' page check threw!

 ## 0.10.8
-- Updated seti file icon font
+- Updated seti file icon font.

+## 0.10.9
+- Added `init repository` option in the welcome page.
+- Fixed a bug where some error messages weren't properly surfaced to the user.